Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Optimal Transfer of Entangled States in Oscillator Chains: Closed-System Setup

 The initial guesses are taken to be simple sine functions, \(c_i = (0.1 + i / 20) \sin(4\pi t/T) \).
-The resulting control fields and controlled dynamics are shown in Fig.~\ref{fig_x_closed}.
-While entanglement is not a conserved quantity, it is nevertheless still interesting to observe that during the entangled state transfer, the entanglement between sites 1 and 2 decreases while the entanglement at the tail end gradually increase to the target.
+The~resulting control fields and controlled dynamics are shown in Figure~\ref{fig_x_closed}.
+While entanglement is not a conserved quantity, it is nevertheless still interesting to observe that during the entangled state transfer, the~entanglement between sites 1 and 2 decreases while the entanglement at the tail end gradually increase to the~target.

-\section{Krotov's method in open quantum systems}
+\section{Krotov's Method in Open Quantum~Systems}

-In realistic scenarios, all quantum systems inevitably interact with their surrounding environment, and the resulting open-system noise typically leads to decoherence and the degradation of the system’s quantumness.
+In realistic scenarios, all quantum systems inevitably interact with their surrounding environment, and~the resulting open-system noise typically leads to decoherence and the degradation of the system's quantumness.
 There are two main approaches to studying optimal control in the context of quantum open systems.
-The first is to apply control fields originally designed for closed systems and evaluate their robustness against environmental noise.
-The second is to design new control fields that explicitly account for the open-system dynamics as the uncontrolled evolution.
-In this paper, for simplicity, we consider a zero-temperature bosonic environment.
+The~first is to apply control fields originally designed for closed systems and evaluate their robustness against environmental noise.
+The~second is to design new control fields that explicitly account for the open-system dynamics, treating the dissipative part as the uncontrolled evolution.
+In~this paper, for~simplicity, we consider a zero-temperature bosonic environment.

-where \(b_k\) is the annihilation operator of the \(k\)-th bath mode with frequency \(\tilde{\omega}_k\), \(g_k\) is the coupling strength and \(L\) is the system-bath coupling operator.
+where \(b_k\) is the annihilation operator of the \(k\)-th bath mode with frequency \(\tilde{\omega}_k\), \(g_k\) is the coupling strength, and \(L\) is the system--bath coupling~operator.

-For open system dynamics, the widely used Markov approximation is valid when the environmental bath is structureless and the system–environment coupling is sufficiently weak.
-However, such conditions are often not met in realistic settings, and a more accurate description of the system’s evolution must account for non-Markovian memory effects.
-To derive the equations of motion governing non-Markovian open-system dynamics, we employ the quantum state diffusion (QSD) formalism to first obtain a corresponding non-Markovian master equation.~\cite{strunz1999open,Yu1999a,qsd_n1}.
-The QSD equations project the bath modes onto coherent states and leads to a set of stochastic trajectories
+For open-system dynamics, the~widely used Markov approximation is valid when the environmental bath is structureless and the system–environment coupling is sufficiently weak.
+However, such conditions are often not met in realistic settings, and~a more accurate description of the system's evolution must account for non-Markovian memory effects.
+To~derive the equations of motion governing non-Markovian open-system dynamics, we employ the quantum state diffusion (QSD) formalism to first obtain a corresponding non-Markovian master equation~\cite{strunz1999open,Yu1999a,qsd_n1}.
+The~QSD equations project the bath modes onto coherent states and lead to a set of stochastic trajectories

 where